 The 97th NCSS Annual Conference is your opportunity to rejuvenate your teaching strategies and collaborate with some of the leaders in social studies education.
 When you attend the conference, you will

-- Learn from over 900 presentations by the leading social studies researchers and practitioners
+- Learn from over 900 presentations by the leading social studies researchers and practitioners (see above)

 - Receive classroom-ready resources